na-stewart/sanic-security/README.md

 security_config["CAPTCHA_FONT"] = "resources/captcha-font.ttf"
 ```

-You can also use the update() method like on regular dictionaries.

 Any environment variables defined with the SANIC_SECURITY_ prefix will be applied to the config.
 For example, setting
 SANIC_SECURITY_SECRET will be loaded by the application automatically and fed into the SECRET config variable.